Reviewed By

 Cherry Blossom Trees and History

 But beyond the gorgeous photo ops, these blossoms actually mean something to DC.
 The cherry trees were a gift from Japan in 1912—a symbol of friendship between our countries.
 Over the years, they’ve become a beloved part of the city’s identity.
 In Japanese culture, cherry blossoms, or “sakura,” symbolize the fleeting nature of life and the beauty of renewal.
 The tradition of “hanami,” or flower viewing, is a time-honored practice in Japan where people gather to appreciate the transient beauty of the blossoms.
-This cultural exchange is at the heart of the National Cherry Blossom Festival, which celebrates not only the visual splendor of the trees but also the deep-rooted friendship between the two nations.
+This cultural exchange remains at the heart of the National Cherry Blossom Festival, and the national cherry blossom festival 2026 continues that meaningful celebration of friendship.

 Soak It In—The Magic Won’t Last Forever